 # 7 – Care Of Cell 44

-The Zombies’ song “Care of Cell 44,” was the opening track to the band’s second album Odessey and Oracle.
-The album was released in April of 1968.
+The Zombies’ “Care of Cell 44” was the opening track to their second album, Odessey and Oracle, which was released in April 1968.
 The song was composed by Rod Argent.
-This is easily one of the band’s most underrated songs.
-The group had never understood why the song wasn’t a bigger hit.
+It is easily one of the band’s most underrated songs.
+The group never understood why the song wasn’t a bigger hit.

 # 6 – I Want You Back Again

-“I Want You Back Again,” was a stand-alone single released in 1965.
+“I Want You Back Again” was a stand-alone single released in 1965.
 It was later included on the compilation album Early Days.
-The song broke the Billboard Hot 100 but stalled at number 95.
+The song broke the Billboard Hot 100 but stalled at number ninety-five.
+The song was composed by Rod Argent.

 # 5 – Leave Me Be

-“Leave Me Be,” was the follow-up single to the band’s debut “She’s Not There.”
-The song was a single-only release in 1964.
-Those opening guitar chords go right through me every time I hear this great song.
+“Leave Me Be” was the follow-up single to the band’s debut, “She’s Not There.”
+It was a single-only release in 1964.
+Those opening guitar chords go through me whenever I hear this great song.
 This one is so haunting.
 That melody never fades from memory.

 # 4 – She’s Coming Home